 Loulouka Goat Infant Formula Review & Analysis

 Alert: We were recently notified that Loulouka (original and goat) has been discontinued indefinitely.
-If you live in Canada, you can find some Loulouka varieties available at Baby Loves Organic (use coupon MOMMYHOOD101 for 10% off!).
+If you live in Canada, you might find some Loulouka varieties available at Baby Loves Organic (use coupon MOMMYHOOD101 for 10% off!).
 We also suggest considering our list of the best goat milk formulas.

 Loulouka goat milk infant formulas are made in Austria using premium goat milk sourced from organic farms in the Swiss Alps.